Category: War

 Born of Death: The Sinking of the Wilhelm Gustloff

 By late January 1945, Nazi Germany was on the verge of losing World War II.
-On the Western Front, its offensive in the Ardennes faile.
+On the Western Front, its offensive in the Ardennes failed.
 The Battle of the Bulge was a major Allied victory that saw German forces on the defensive for the rest of the war.
 On the Eastern Front, the Soviet Union’s…

 • A Royal Pain: The HMT Georgic & HMS Dido Incident